dmarkey/pgdatadiff/README.md

 ## Introduction

 This is a small utility that given 2 PostgreSQL databases, will tell you what tables have different data.
-Specificaly it was developed to test replication is working correctly between 2 postgres databases.
+Specificaly it was developed to test replication is working correctly.

 It compares table data and sequences.
 It won't tell you _exactly_ what rows are different but a range of rows that are different (depending on `--chunk-size` parameter)